High Country Rural Living & Land Management

 Introduction and Importance of this Guide

 When Grand and Summit Counties were settled, most residents were homegrown experts in agriculture and proper land management.
-Nowadays, the population is primarily composed of second homeowners, town folk, and outdoor enthusiasts.
+Nowadays, most residents and newcomers are second homeowners and town folk.

 Living in rural mountain communities promises both challenges and rewards.
 We hope, through this guide, you will: